2021 West Bengal post-poll violence: Major violent incidents after the 2021 polls

-After the announcement of results of the 2021 West Bengal Legislative Assembly election, declaring that the incumbent Trinamool Congress government would be returning to power for the third time, violence broke out in some parts of West Bengal.
+After the announcement of results of the 2021 West Bengal Legislative Assembly election, declaring that the incumbent All India Trinamool Congress government would be returning to power for the third time, violence broke out in some parts of West Bengal.
 In reality it was continuation of the violence which took place across the state during the election.

-The BJP claimed that at least six of its workers were killed during attacks by workers of the ruling Trinamool Congress.
-Five TMC workers were also allegedly killed in these attacks.
+The BJP claimed that at least six of its workers were killed during attacks by workers of the ruling All India Trinamool Congress.
+Five AITC workers were also allegedly killed in these attacks.
 The governor summoned the Director of General Police and Kolkata Police Commissioner to discuss the situation.
-Congress leader Jitin Prasada alleged that Congress members were attacked and even women and children weren't spared from the attacks by TMC.
+Congress leader Jitin Prasada alleged that Congress members were attacked and even women and children weren't spared from the attacks by AITC.
 He called out Mamata Banerjee to stop this violence immediately.
-Leaders of CPI (M) alleged that their workers had also been attacked by the TMC.
-In Khanakul, a TMC worker was reportedly hacked to death.
+Leaders of CPI (M) alleged that their workers had also been attacked by the AITC.
+In Khanakul, an AITC worker was reportedly hacked to death.

 Union Ministry of Home Affairs sought a report from the Government of West Bengal over incidents of post-election brutality against opposition political workers in the state.

-Udayan Guha, TMC candidate from Dinhata and former Dinhata MLA was attacked by miscreants in Dinhata on 6 May.
+Udayan Guha, AITC candidate from Dinhata and former Dinhata MLA was attacked by miscreants in Dinhata on 6 May.
 Guha suffered a hand fracture and other injuries.
-TMC blamed BJP for this attack.
+AITC blamed BJP for this attack.
 FIR was lodged against 15 men and among them 4 were arrested by 10 May.
 Nearly one month after undergoing surgery, Guha returned to Dinhata from Kolkata.
 He questioned the role of the police, as those accused in the attack on him were still elusive.

 On 5 May, after taking oath as the Chief Minister for a third term, Mamata Banerjee reinstated state police officers who were transferred by the Election Commission.
 On 10 May, a five-judge special bench of Calcutta High Court expressed satisfaction over the action taken by the newly formed Mamata Banerjee government in West Bengal to restore normality after post-results violence in pockets of the state.